2020 began like any other year. Customers still had past-due accounts, and life was business as usual, then COVID-19 happened.

 TransUnion released a financial hardship report that reveals the pandemic has shifted household budgets.
 42% of consumers surveyed said they have reached out to lenders to discuss payment options for past-due balances.
 What this signifies is that collecting overdue bills may prove to be more difficult going forward.

 Traditional methods of collection are notoriously unsympathetic, predatory, and even threatening.
+In our 2021 Consumer Repayment Preferences Survey, over 67% of respondents said that when contacted by phone about a past-due bill, the agent they spoke with was not empathetic and was not understanding of their situation.
 Knowing this, the way companies collect past-due accounts needs a makeover with a more customer-centric collection approach that encourages payment, not demands it.

 Rethinking how companies collect